TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="overflow"></a>
 `OVERFLOW`</br>
 Use the OVERFLOW clause to specify the action to be taken upon the eviction event.
 For persistent tables, setting this to 'true' overflows the table evicted rows to disk based on the EVICTION_BY criteria.
-Setting this to 'false' causes the evicted rows to be destroyed in case of eviction event.
+Setting this to 'false' is not allowed except when EVICTION_BY is set.
+In such case, the eviction itself is disabled.
 !!!
 Note:
 	The tables are evicted to disk by default.